Home

 • Receiver – Spektrum AR6100e 2.4 GHz DSM2

-• Servos – 4 E-Flite DS75 Digital Micro
+• Servos – 4 E-Flite DS75 Digital Coreless Micro

 • Gyro – E-Flite G110 Heading Hold – Yaw Rate and Gain Remotely Adjustable.
+Other Items Included:

 • E-Flite 11.1V 1800 mAh 20C 3cell RC LiPo Battery

 • Good Quality DC Li-Po battery charger/balancer –12VDC input, 3cell balancing, 1.8 amp charge rate.
 Many “included in kit” chargers are not that good, especially balancing ones.
 This one is actually not too bad.
 It has a cooling fan and the balance voltage readings are consistently precise with less than 0.02 of a volt between cells.
-You of course can’t adjust the charge rate or see the charge capacity like you could with a good quality computerized charger, but when you are just starting out – this little E-flite 3 cell LiPo charger works well.
+You of course can’t adjust the charge rate or see the charge capacity like you could with a good quality computerized charger, but when you are just starting out – this little E-flite 3 cell LiPo charger works adequately.

 • Small Tool Package